monktastic/blog/pages/dream/consciousness.md

 Instead, this shimmering show you call "life" or "reality" is entirely made of consciousness -- merely experiencing or illuminating itself.

-You do not have consciousness.
-Consciousness sometimes has the illusion of a "you."

 So now what do you do with a belief like "consciousness exists" or "consciousness does not exist?"
 You discover, directly, that those beliefs are made of the very "stuff" they are questioning.
 Even the concept of "exists" or "real" are made of it.
 Any answer you might muster is also it.
-This show is all consciousness, all the time.

 The sweater begins to unravel.
 A remarkable charade is exposed.